heshima-org/heshima-org.github.io/WhatWeDo/AboutUs.md

 ## Pre-School

-We now have a preschool class in its own classroom.
-There are about 15 children from 3 to 6, some of whose mothers are involved in the textile training project.
+We have a preschool class in its own classroom.
+There are about 10 children aged from 3 to 6, some of whose mothers are involved in the textile training project.
 The children are able to engage in creative play.
-They sing songs, play games, listen to a story and have a go at Art and Crafts All the activities are done in English.
-This is important as if they don’t have a basic understanding of English, theysoon get left behind at school and have no chance of being accepted into a secondary school.
-We are building up the outside play equipment and currently have a sandpit and small climbing frame.
+They sing songs, play games, listen to a story and enjoy Art and Crafts.
+All the activities are carried out in English: this is important as if they don’t have a basic understanding of English, they soon get left behind at school and have no chance of being accepted into a secondary school.
+There is a large play area equipped with swings, climbing frame, children’s bikes and many other toys.
+The children also have access to interactive resources on lap-tops.
+The children are provided with a nutritious meal during the morning.

 ## Saturday School